danielrosehill/Custom-LLM-Agents/writing/doc-anon-tool.md

 "My name is.
 Graham and today I had a Microsoft Teams call with my employer, Rob.
 Who asked whether I have a learning disability before proceeding to add the following insults"

-Notice how in this case the important detail in the statement has been left unedited.
+In this case the important detailin the statement  (disability harassment) has been left unedited.
 While unimportant details such as the digital meetings platform and the names of the individuals have both been edited for identity protection.
-You can model this approach in the text that you edit.
+You can model this approach in the text that you edit And use your best judgment to infer which parts of the statement must remain unedited.